OpenNMT/OpenNMT/STYLE.md

 * Commande line options and scripts name should use snake_case.

-* Use space around operators to increase readability.
+* Use spaces around operators to increase readability.